-Oil and gas explorer Pioneer Natural Resources' frontier is not in the Western prairies, but below them, and below the Rocky Mountains, the Midcontinent, West Texas, South Texas, and elsewhere.
-The large independent exploration and production company reported proved reserves of about 1.1 billion barrels of oil equivalent in 2012.
-The vast majority of the company's reserves are found within the US (including in Alaska, where the company was the first independent explorer to produce from a North Slope oilfield).
-Its main assets are in Texas.
-It has stakes in more than 10,000 net producing wells.
+Oil and gas explorer Pioneer Natural Resources' frontier is not on the Western prairies, but below ground in the oil and gas basins of West Texas, a gas basin in the Southern Rocky Mountains, and elsewhere.
+The large independent exploration and production company reported proved reserves of about 664.4 million barrels of oil equivalent in 2015.
+The vast majority of the company's reserves are found in Texas (primarily in the oil rich and relatively low cost Permian Basin oil fields) and in Colorado (the Raton gas field).
+Pioneer Natural Resources has stakes in more than 9,794 net producing wells.

-In 2012 Pioneer Natural Resources drilled 1,844 gross (1,655 net) development wells, 99% of which were successfully completed as productive wells (for a total drilling cost of $4 billion) and reported daily production of 156,000 barrels of oil equivalent.
+The company is engaged in oil and gas exploration and production.
+In 2015 Pioneer Natural Resources drilled 870 gross (719 net) development wells, 99% of which were successfully completed as productive wells (for a total drilling cost of $3.9 billion).

 Sales and Marketing

-In 2012 Plains Marketing accounted for 26% of Pioneer Natural Resources' revenues; Enterprise Products Partners, 15%; and Occidental Energy Marketing, 14%.
+In 2015 Plains Marketing accounted for 22% of Pioneer Natural Resources' revenues;

 Mergers and Acquisitions

 In 2016 Pioneer Natural Resources signed an agreement with